-For detailed information on the parliamentary procedures of the WMA, please see the Rules of Procedure for all Deliberative Bodies of the World Medical Association, which can be obtained from the Secretariat.
+For detailed information on the parliamentary procedures of the WMA, please see the Rules of Procedure for all Deliberative Bodies of the World Medical Association, which are available in the Members's Area of WMA website or can be obtained from the Secretariat.
+A short Overview of WMA Parliamentary Procedures is also available on the WMA website.